Igbo-Ora: Ruling House/Family in Igbo-ora

-The Asoro-Olu and Atanbala families are the only two families that can produce the Baale (Olu) of Igbo-ora, they have been in Igbo-Ile, Igbo-Ora as land owners and occupants in the third settlement, before Lajorun a ubiquitous hunter and an Oro worshiper came from Ikole-Ekiti to Abeokuta and from there to Fedegbo which after he settled down at Igbo-Ile, Igbo-Ora.
-The Asoro-Olu family and Atanbala family have been ruling before the arrival of Lajorun from Fedegbo.
+The Asoro-Olu and Ota-Obola families are the only two families that can produce the Baale (Olu) of Igbo-ora, they have been in Igbo-Ile, Igbo-Ora as land owners and occupants in the third settlement, before Lajorun a ubiquitous hunter and an Oro worshiper came from Ikole-Ekiti to Abeokuta and from there to Fedegbo which after he settled down at Igbo-Ile, Igbo-Ora.
+The Asoro-Olu family and Ota-Obala family have been ruling before the arrival of Lajorun from Fedegbo.

 Olayemi Akano, the son of Oladibu Adio was then on the throne as Baale of Igbo-Ora when Lajorun came from Fedego and settle in Igbo-Ile.

-It was at Igbo-Ile that Lajorun married Olupeti, the daughter of Ajade a settler at Igbo-Ile, Igbo-Ora.
+It was at Ibara-Orile in Abeokate that Lajorun married Olupeti, the daughter of OMO-OSO and brought her to Igbo-Ora.
 The marriage produced three children: